fishing for catfish

 1. Thread the Sinker: Slide a slip sinker (egg or bullet-shaped) onto the main fishing line.

 2. Add a Bead: Thread a plastic bead onto the line after the sinker.
-This protects the knot from the weight of the sinker.
+This protects the knot from the sinker’s weight.

 3. Tie the Swivel: Tie the end of the main line to a barrel swivel.